The Turning of the Tide

 2. Over against the gate of the house

-1. He seeks to know the queen’s request
+2. He sought to know the queens request.

-2. He promises to fulfill it to the half of the kingdom
+3. He promised to give it to the half of the kingdom.

-1. She requests the king and Haman attend a banquet
+1. She requested the king and Haman attend a banquet (Esther 5:4).

 1. Despite the Stubbornness of Mordecai (Esther 5:9-10)